adrocic/Breakout-Blast/README.md

 Start playing and enjoy the breakout fun!

 ## Credits
 Breakout Blast is built with p5.js, a JavaScript library that makes it easy to create interactive graphics and animations.
-The game was developed by [Your Name] as a fun project to showcase the power of p5.js.
+The game was developed by Anel Drocic as a fun project to showcase the power of p5.js.

 ## Contributing
 We welcome contributions to make Breakout Blast even better!
 If you have any suggestions, bug fixes, or feature implementations, feel free to open an issue or submit a pull request.
 We appreciate your support in enhancing the game for the entire community.